Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

 When the application was installed, in registry FILETIME format.
 Useful for:

 • Cross-checking with KeyLastWriteTimestamp on the file records.
-If a file's KeyLastWriteTimestamp is significantly older than its parent application's InstallDate, something is unusual — the file appears to have been on disk before the application existed according to Windows.
+If a file's KeyLastWriteTimestamp is significantly older than its parent application's InstallDate, something is unusual.
+The file appears to have been on disk before the application existed according to Windows.

 • Detecting silent installs.
 Applications installed without user interaction sometimes leave InstallDate near 1601-01-01 (the FILETIME epoch) or at unrealistic future dates.
 Both are flags.